AllianceSoftware/django-csvpermissions/README.md

     something that understood `'all_caps:True'` and `'all_caps:False'` for example

 ### User Type

+User Types are the `csv_permissions` equivalent of django's user Group.
+A user has a single user type, and from that is granted the set of permissions that this user type has in the CSV file.

 The default user type is obtained from the user's `user_type` attribute.